selwynpolit/d9book/book/debugging.md

 - Make an HTTP request to the DDEV project and the profile will be located in `.ddev/xdebug` directory.

-- Analyze it with any call graph viewer, for example kcachegrind.
+- Analyze it with any call graph viewer, for example, kcachegrind.

 - When you’re done, execute `ddev xdebug off` to avoid generating unneeded profile files.

-You can load the files ending in .out in a utility like qcachegrind.
+You can load the files ending in .out in a utility like QCacheGrind.
 This is installed with: `brew install qcachegrind`

 ## Troubleshooting Xdebug with DDEV

 ### Could not connect to debugging client

-When debugging command line e.g. drush commands etc. if you see:
+When debugging command line e.g. drush commands etc., if you see:

 ```bash
 $ vendor/bin/drush status